National Pan-Hellenic Council Legacy Plaza honors founders, legacy

 The UNC NPHC Legacy Plaza is located on South Campus between SASB North and South and consists of nine columns representing each of the founding Black Greek organizations.
 The pillars are arranged in chronological order of when the organizations were chartered.
 An inner circle of pavers and an outer circle of bricks feature the names of donors who made the plaza possible.

-“It is such a blessing that we can celebrate African American excellence because, as far as I’m concerned, that is what our Greek organizations reflect,” Board of Trustee Teresa Artis Neal said at the Oct.
-28 ribbon-cutting ceremony.
+“It is such a blessing that we can celebrate African American excellence because, as far as I’m concerned, that is what our Greek organizations reflect,” Board of Trustee Teresa Artis Neal said at the ribbon-cutting ceremony in October.
 “When we think back to the history of the founding of all of our Greek organizations, they were founded by people who were tremendously courageous, who were leaders, who believed in excellence and, for me, they inspire us each day to continue the legacy that they began.”

 The founders and those who participated in the fundraising efforts to build the plaza since 2017 hope it will be a space for reflection and remembrance.

 “I’m a proud member of Delta Sigma Theta, and I’m glad that we now have a space on campus for myself and my fellow sisters to see and be proud of all that we’ve accomplished over almost 50 years,” Wilder says.
 “This is a place for NPHC organizations to unite in their efforts to promote their fraternities and sororities while educating students about our history.”